Base Training For Runners: The Complete Guide

 A group of people running leisurely smiling.

-The bigger the goal, the stronger the foundation you will need, but typically 4-12 weeks is an adequate amount of time for this build.
-Many factors come into play when setting up this timeline, such as experience, fitness level, and goal.
+The bigger the goal, the stronger the foundation you will need, but typically, 4-12 weeks is an adequate amount of time for this build.
+Many factors come into play when setting up this timeline, such as experience, fitness level, and goals.

-When Should I Fit Base Training Into My Running Plan?
+When Should I Fit Base Training Into My Training Cycle?

-The best time to fit these blocks in would be right after a big race or race season and after the appropriate recovery period has been taken.
-When you are rested and ready to go, you can begin your base training phase again.
+The best time to fit base training blocks in would be right after a big race or race season and after the appropriate recovery period has been taken.
+When you are rested and ready to go, you can begin your base training phase.

 Base training should be your first priority if you are a beginner runner.
 Take advantage of the fact that you didn’t make the same mistake most of us do and skip this primordial training step.